bowerjohnd/Artificial-Intelligence-for-Developers-in-easy-steps/README.md

 </ul>

 **Pretrained Neural Netwrok**
-- Ch.9 - Setting up a pretrained model for recognizing hand-written digits, then testing it on your own written numbers.
+- Ch.9 - Setting up and pretraining a model for recognizing hand-written digits, then testing it on your own written numbers.